Cervical Rotation Test – Does Your Neck Limit the Backswing?

 Yep, that one word about sums it the exercises.

-I’ve included a couple of exercise videos below, but the gist to both are to rotate your head to either side slowly and in control and keep trying to rotate further.
+I’ve included a couple of exercise videos below, but the gist to both is to rotate your head to either side slowly and in control and keep trying to rotate further.

 There you have the cervical rotation test.